UoB-COMSM0110/2024-group-18/README.md

 # 6. Evaluation (15% ~750 words) (Tom)
-  During the development process, it was essential to understand whether the game's fundamental mechanics, namely the movement physics and the time inversion mechanic, offered fun gameplay while also presenting a satisfying challenge.
+  During the development process, it was essential to understand whether the game's fundamental mechanics, namely the movement physics and the time inversion, offered fun gameplay while also presenting a satisfying challenge.
 To do this, we utilised a mixed-methods approach using inferential statistics enriched by questionnaire data.

   Our game aims to reward future planning and puzzle-solving.
 After examining our own video game preferences, and a literature review which suggested that game difficulty can improve overall enjoyment when it is not overly frustrating and provides a satisfying challenge to overcome (Alexander et al., 2013).
 It was, therefore, important that we accurately assessed the perceived difficulty.
 To examine whether two of our levels differentiated in complexity, data was gathered using the NASA Task Load Index (Hart & Staveland, 1988).
 The Task Load Index (TLX) is a questionnaire which asks participants to record their perceived physical and cognitive workload when completing a task, and has been shown to be highly reliable in many areas of Human Computer Interaction (HCI) including video game difficulty assessment (Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).